-- The Boyle-Charles Gas Law makes reference to temperature - PV=μR⋅T - But what is temperature? - The kinetic theory of gases replaced the right side of the equation with - $ PV = (2n/3 \text{ my}^2)/2$ - In which temperature is understood as mean velocity of particles - The mean motion of gas molecules is not something that we observe - Rather, it is characterized in terms of the reducing theory - What is to be gained by introducing new entities? - Claim: Theoretical unification
+- The Boyle-Charles Gas Law makes reference to temperature - PV=μR⋅T - But what is temperature? - $\ensuremath{\,^}$ The kinetic theory of gases replaced the right side with reference to properties of particles - PV=(2n/3 my2)/2 - In which temperature is understood as mean velocity of particles - The mean motion of gas molecules is not something that we observe - Rather, it is characterized in terms of the reducing theory - What is to be gained by introducing new entities? - Claim: Theoretical unification